steevschmidt/NEC-220.87-Methods/test_data/README.md

 ## Expected Results by Calculation Method

-The table below shows the expected peak load results (in kW) for each test file using different calculation methods:
+The table below shows the expected Peak Power results (in kW) for each test file using different calculation methods:

 | Test File | HEA-jupyter | HEA-python | HEA-JS | NEC | LBNL |
 |-----------|-------------|------------|--------|-----|------|